The fourth moment of Dirichlet $L$-functions at the central value: Error terms with and close

-Inserting this into \eqref{eqS_pm}, we sum over $i$ first, which turns out to be the Ramanujan sum $c_{a}(m)$.
-Besides, we apply the Chinese Remainder Theorem to write the sums over $j$ and $h$ in terms of Kloosterman sums to get
+Inserting this into \eqref{eqS_pm}, we sum over $i$ first, which turns out to be a Ramanujan sum $c_{a}(m)$.
+Besides, we apply the Chinese Remainder Theorem to write the sums over $j$ and $h$ as a Kloosterman sum that